 Follow these ten tips to get the most out of fall migration!

 Whether you’d like to admit it or not, summer is over and autumn is upon us.
 Spring cleaning gets lots of attention, but for the backyard bird watcher, there’s just as much to do in fall as in spring.
-I’ve spent much of the past few weekends at our farm doing the items listed below, so this column came to me naturally, you might say.
 I like the anticipation of fall.
 At the farm fall migration is almost always better than spring migration—we get more birds, and we get more unusual birds.
 The only thing missing is fresh spring plumage and the symphony of singing males.
 To ensure that you get the most out of this fall’s migration, I offer these suggestions for the birds in your backyard.

 10. Water in motion.
 Moving water in your birdbath created by a mister or dripper is a fantastic way to attract birds.
 During spring and fall migration, when species not normally found in your area are passing through, an attractive birdbath can make them stop to bathe or drink.
 Make sure your bath is clean and in a spot where you can easily observe it throughout the day.